 The larger story is that Donald Trump and his administration are acting to undermine the pillars of American democracy, such as a free press, a press which holds public officials accountable for their statements and their actions, an independent judiciary, and a Congress which properly exercises its constitutional oversight responsibilities.

 Today, the concept that Respublican legislators owe any duty to uphold the constitution beyond their party loyalties is easily forgotten, as Trump apologists twist and turn into incredible pretzel shapes in seeking to defend the president.
-Many fear his wrath is they oppose him.
+Many fear his wrath if they oppose him.

-The larger story is no longer reporting what Trummp is doing, and even analyzing what he is up to, but rather what Americans are doing to defend their democracy, and the achievement of generations to make life better for American citizens, e.g., to ensure that they have clean air and water and that the country acts to mitigate cliimate change, as this phenomena is revealed by science.
+The larger story is no longer reporting what Trumtp is doing, and even analyzing what he is up to, but rather what Americans are doing to defend their democracy, and the achievement of generations to make life better for American citizens, e.g., to ensure that they have clean air and water and that the country acts to mitigate cliimate change, as this phenomena is revealed by science.

 From Words to Actions